-While it is quite a beautiful sight watching birds fly from a tree or building, to pick straw and hay from a distance, return to the tree and create something as beautiful as nest over time, the possible fire hazards are utterly significant.
+While it is quite a beautiful sight watching birds fly from a tree or building, to pick straw and hay from a distance, return to the tree and create something as beautiful as nest over time, the possible fire hazards are very significant.

 The nest (typically a cup-like or circular structure built by a bird) is where it can lay its eggs, incubate them, and rear its young.
 The nests vary in shapes and sizes depending on the nesting material used and the need of the bird.

 Birds’ nests are made in various shapes and sizes depending on the birds.
 Different bird species have unique ways of building and choosing a suitable location to build one.
 Many birds build their nests among the tree branches or shrubs.
 Some others want to make use of tree openings or in the earth.
 And some species of birds do not even build their nests.
 Instead, they lay their eggs in the nests of other birds.
 Birds make their nests from flammable materials such as straw and hay, leaves, twigs, grass clippings, etc. These materials are usually dry and light enough for the bird to pick.

 Rooftops, buildings, electric poles, building vents, electrical signs, chimney flues, etc., are the sites of choice for birds to situate their nests.
 You may find these bird nests harmless or even admirable, but the fact is that they can cause visible damage.
 Still in doubt?
 Get a pile of dry leaves, light a stick of cigarette, throw on the pile of leaves.
 Stand by and observe.

 Birds often build their nests on top of security lights.
 Sometimes, these birds even go through the trouble of making nests inside of lighted signs or other electrical equipment.
 With a little damage to electrical wiring or with the nature of the heat from electric devices, a raging fire might be created that can destroy a building.